Disney's One Too: Beginning deal with UPN

-In January 1998, UPN began discussions with The Walt Disney Company (owner of rival network ABC) to have the company program a daily two-hour children's block for the network, airing on weekdays (during the morning or afternoon hours) and Sunday mornings.
-Attempts to reach a time-lease agreement deal with Disney were canceled one week after negotiations started due to a dispute between Disney and UPN over how the block would be branded and the amount of E/I programming that Disney would provide for the block; UPN then entered into discussions with then-corporate sister Nickelodeon as both networks were owned by Viacom at the time to produce a new block, but never came to fruition and Nickelodeon eventually came to an agreement with CBS and Nickelodeon on CBS premiered two years later.
+In January 1998, UPN began discussions with The Walt Disney Company (owner of rival network ABC) to have the company program a daily two-hour children's block for the network, airing on weekdays (during the morning and afternoon hours) and Sunday mornings.
+Attempts to reach a time-lease agreement deal with Disney were canceled one week after negotiations began due to a dispute between Disney and UPN over how the block would be branded and the amount of E/I programming that Disney would provide for the block; UPN then entered into discussions with then-corporate sister Nickelodeon as both networks were owned by Viacom (now Paramount Skydance) at the time to produce a new block, but never came to fruition and Nickelodeon eventually came to an agreement with CBS and Nickelodeon on CBS premiered two years later.
 That February, UPN entered into an agreement with Saban Entertainment (then a subsidiary of Fox Family Worldwide, which Disney later acquired in 2001 and reunited 18 years later following the merger of 21st Century Fox along a library of children's content), which distributed two live-action series recently aired on the UPN Kids block around that time, Sweet Valley High and Breaker High, to broadcast the Sunday-to-Friday block.

-In March 1998, UPN resumed discussions with Disney and the following month, The Walt Disney Company and UPN came to an agreement to provide Disney-produced programs on the network on weekdays (from 7:00 a.m. - 9:00 a.m. or 3:00 p.m. - 5:00 p.m.) and Sunday (from 9:00 a.m. – 11:00 a.m.).
+In March 1998, UPN resumed discussions with Disney and the following month, The Walt Disney Company and UPN came to an agreement to provide Disney-produced programs on the network on weekdays (from 7:00 a.m. - 9:00 a.m.) and Sunday (from 9:00 a.m. – 11:00 a.m.).
 The block was originally announced under the working title Whomptastic to distinguish it from Disney's recently-launched One Saturday Morning block for ABC.
 However, amid the success of One Saturday Morning, the UPN block was rebranded prior to launch as Disney's One Too, aiming to capitalize on brand awareness.

 The block premiered on September 6, 1999, replacing UPN Kids, which closed the day before on September 5 after four years.
-Compared to the format of One Saturday Morning, One Too varied in that, instead of incorporating hosted segments, short segment gags from the series featured in the block (such as DIC's Sabrina: The Animated Series, Doug (revived for Disney) and Recess, all of which, along with a few other series, were originally aired on One Saturday Morning) were actually shown, often preceding the beginning of each program, and after commercial breaks.
+Compared to the format of One Saturday Morning, One Too varied in that, instead of incorporating hosted segments, short animated segment gags from the series featured in the block (such as DIC's Sabrina: The Animated Series, Doug (revived for Disney) and Recess, all of which, along with a few other series, were originally aired on One Saturday Morning) were normally shown, often preceding the beginning of each program, and after commercial breaks.
 The block also featured an alternate opening sequence, using more futuristic buildings and a theme similar to that used on One Saturday Morning.
-Many series previously aired on One Too continued in reruns on two Disney-branded cable television networks, Toon Disney and Disney Channel.
+Many series previously aired on One Too continued in reruns on two Disney-branded cable TV networks, Toon Disney (now Disney XD) and Disney Channel.